duong755/react-codebase/cloud/aws/s3/README.md

 Using *Index Document* and *Error Document* would work, but it is just a work-around.

 The recommended solution is using **AWS CloudFront Function**.
 See pros and cons of this approach and others [here](https://stackoverflow.com/a/72450228).

+### Route 53 (optional)

+Let's say, you want to "assign" a domain to your S3-hosted static website.
+Here is a checklist to do that:

+- To follow this approach, the name of your S3 bucket must be identical to your domain (for example, `duong755.com`, `s3.duong755.com`).
+- Register a domain.
+You can do this via Route 53 or any other domain provider.
+- Create a **hosted zone** with Route 53.
+Name of this hosted zone is identical to your domain name (for example, `duong755.com`).
+If you registed domain via other domain provider, you have to provide custom nameservers to it.
+In the hosted zone, there is an NS record of which value contains 4 nameservers - add ALL of them to list of custom nameservers.
+- In the hosted zone, create an alias record, which maps to your S3 bucket.
+See [this Amazone S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html).